yuting1008/Microsoft-Teams-Samples/samples/msgext-expert-finder-js/README.md

     ```
 6) Navigate to the `samples/msgext-expert-finder-js` folder and open with Visual Studio Code.

-7) Navigate to the `samples/msgext-expert-finder-js/.localConfigs` directory and update the values below.
+7) Navigate to the `.localConfigs` directory and update the values below.

    ```txt
       AZURE_TABLE_STORAGE_CONNECTION_STRING=<azure storage account connection string> (Created in step 1)